saas786/obsidian-notes-1/HECO/Spill Prevention.md

 -	Sweep up dust, sand, and paint chips daily, at a minimum
 -	Enclose blast area with tarps or plastic sheeting
 -	Leaving waste material on the ground is unacceptable
+-	Paint on asphalt -> use asphalt coating